-The Personal Auto Policy promises to pay for direct and accidental loss to "your covered auto" including its equipment, minus any deductible listed on the Declarations.
-If loss to more than one of the insured's covered autos or "non-owned autos" results from the same collision only one, the highest, deductible applies.
+The Personal Auto Policy promises to pay for direct and accidental loss to "your covered auto" or any "non-owned auto" including their equipment, minus any applicable deductible shown in the Declarations.
+If loss to more than one of the insured's covered autos or "nonowned autos" results from the same collision only one, the highest, deductible applies.
 This is an optional coverage and the named insured must select the coverage and pay a premium.